 Particularly for operation around the maximum allowed photocurrent, it is important to illuminate a large enough spot on the photocathode in order to avoid an excessive current density on part of the cathode.

 The quantum efficiency essentially depends on the used photocathode, the used tube glass, the optical wavelength and the angle of incidence.
-Various cathode materials are available for use with visible light, infrared light or ultraviolet light, and glasses with high transmission in the relevant spectral range need to be chosen.
+Various cathode materials are available for use with visible light, infrared light or ultraviolet light, and glasses with high transmittance in the relevant spectral range need to be chosen.
 (Note that not only absorption of light in the glass, but also the Fresnel reflection at the glass surfaces can reduce the quantum efficiency.)
 The achieved quantum efficiency is in most cases below 25%, in some cases even lower than 1%.
 Some devices are solar-blind, i.e., not sensitive to visible and near-UV light.

 Operation at relatively long optical wavelengths (mid-IR spectral response) is possible when using a cathode material with low work function.
 In that case, however, that can be a significant dark current (i.e., photocurrent without incident light) generated by thermionic emission.
 In some cases, infrared phototubes are cooled (e.g. with liquid nitrogen) in order to reduce the dark current.